timbowerbank/uikitdemo/collections/_news/01-news.md

 layout: main
 title_tag_and_meta:
   titleTag: All about kitten jabs and more
-  metaDescription: Find out more about our kitten jabs
+  meta_Description: Find out more about our kitten jabs
 title: 'Kitten jabs'
 titleTag: Latest news on kitten jabs
 metaDescription: 'Find out about our new kitten jabs'